Listen to the podcast

 She began to suck the life out of all of her relationships especially with her husband and children.
 She was motivated and driven by a “Need-Based-Theology.”
 As long as folks met her expectations and needs, things were okay, but as soon as anyone disappointed her, let her down, or did not meet her expectations, she either retaliated or dropped them altogether.

 I spent many weeks introducing Mable to the gospel.
 Her parents were supposed to teach her about God and how He is the One who removes our fears and replaces it with faith in the works of Christ.
 Though her parents were Christians, (at least this is what they professed to be) their fussy lifestyle smothered and displaced the religion they hoped to transfer to their daughter.
 Not only did Mable not get to know God, but she was angry with God because her only snapshot of what Christianity looked like was through the lens of her fussy parents.

 In time, Mable was able to come to a fuller and accurate understanding of God as well as a relationship with Him.
 Though she has known God all of her life, she never worshipped Him as God.
-The same fear that Mable had about her parents were overlaying her interpretation and understanding of her heavenly Father.
+The same fear that Mable had about her parents was overlaying her interpretation and understanding of her heavenly Father.
 She became a legalist, believing that at any moment God would ditch her as well.
 Mable lived on “eggshells” concerning her relationship with God.
 She did not want to displease Him, so she made sure she kept all of the rules.

 As the gospel began to crystallize in her mind, she began to be transformed by the power of the cross.
 She learned how to apply the gospel to her life, and incrementally her life began to be characterized by faith rather than fear.
 The God she interpreted through the lens of her parents was now a distant memory.
 For the first time in her life, she was experiencing what it truly meant to be secure.
 It was the incredible message of the gospel that brought the love, approval, acceptance, and security that she had longed for all of her life.